Updated: May 21, 2021

 4. I regret trying all those get-rich-quick scams.

 “I’ve always been attracted towards get-rich-quick schemes.
-And as the story usually goes, all of them just ended up to be scams.
+And as the story usually goes, all of them just ended up being scams.

 I’ve lost a lot of money from those “guaranteed profit” investments.
 In fact, I’ve lost money again and again from different scams because I was too greedy to admit to myself that they don’t really work.